Season 3 Overview

 And they never go there, for that matter.

 Highway Actors: this episode has some familiar actors.
-That old friend of Mark’s and his family was actually an old friend of Landon’s (and French too) coming from this series: in particular, Gene the father is played by Eli Wallach, an experienced stage actor.
+That old friend of Mark’s and his family were actually an old friend of Landon’s (and French too) coming from this series: in particular, Gene the father is played by Eli Wallach, an experienced stage actor.

 Then, Marge (his wife) is played by Anne Jackson, who was Wallach’s real wife.